Joy Reid: Career

 Reid began her journalism career in 1997, leaving New York and her job at a business consulting firm to begin working in South Florida for a WSVN Channel 7 morning show.
 She left journalism in 2003 to work with the group America Coming Together to oppose the Iraq War and President George W. Bush.
 She later returned to broadcasting as a talk radio host and worked on Barack Obama's 2008 presidential campaign.

 From 2006 to 2007, Reid was the co-host of Wake Up South Florida, a morning radio talk show broadcast from Radio One's then-Miami affiliate WTPS, alongside "James T" Thomas.
 She served as managing editor of The Grio (2011–2014), a political columnist for Miami Herald (2003–2015), and the editor of The Reid Report political blog (2000–2014).

+Reid also teaches a Syracuse University class in Manhattan exploring race, gender, and the media.
+She and her husband Jason co-founded Image Lab Media Group, a production company, in 2005.

+MSNBC tenure

 From February 2014 to February 2015, Reid hosted her own MSNBC afternoon cable news show, The Reid Report.
 The show was canceled on February 19, 2015, and Reid was shifted to a new role as an MSNBC national correspondent.
 Beginning in May 2016, Reid hosted AM Joy, a political weekend-morning talk show on MSNBC, and was a frequent substitute for other MSNBC hosts, including Chris Hayes and Rachel Maddow.
 As of 2018, Reid's morning show on Saturdays averaged nearly one million weekly viewers.

-Reid is the author of the book Fracture: Barack Obama, the Clintons, and the Racial Divide, published by HarperCollins on September 8, 2015.

-In 2015, Reid gave the inaugural Ida B. Wells lecture at Wake Forest University's Anna Julia Cooper Center.

 In 2017, Reid ranked fourth among Twitter's top tweeted news outlets and most tweeted journalist at each outlet.
 The Daily Dot credited her in August of that year with coining the term KHive for supporters of Kamala Harris.

 In July 2020, MSNBC announced that Reid would host The ReidOut, a new Washington-based weeknight commentary show in the 7 p.m.
 Eastern time slot vacated by the March 2020 retirement of Hardball host Chris Matthews, making her cable's first Black female primetime anchor.

-Reid also teaches a Syracuse University class in Manhattan exploring race, gender, and the media.
+On February 23, 2025, The New York Times reported that MSNBC had canceled The ReidOut, with plans to air its final episode during the week of February 24-28.
+The final broadcast of The ReidOut would air on February 24, 2025.

+Post-MSNBC

+The day prior to New York Times' report of her ouster, Reid launched The Joy Reid Show as a channel on YouTube through Image Lab.